Construction Worker Injuries and Your Legal Options

 Building Your Case for Compensation

 If you have been badly injured and believe that you are entitled to money beyond your workers’ comp claim, seek advice from a severe injury attorney.
 To win a lawsuit, you must prove that you have been injured, that it was caused by a person or entity that acted in a negligent or reckless manner or that the person or entity had a duty of care and failed to fulfil it, and that you are therefore owed a certain amount of money.

-The first thing your construction injury lawyer Los Angeles will do is investigate the circumstances that led to the accident.
+The first thing your lawyer will do is investigate the circumstances that led to the accident.
 They will not simply rely on the police and insurance company report.
 They will employ private investigation professionals to go to the scene of the accident.
 The investigators will consult with experts and assess the possible hazards that could have led to your injury.

 They will also speak to work colleagues.
 If the site was not run properly, if supervisors and foremen were alerted of dangers are liable for the construction crew’s safety.
 If they are considered unreliable, someone will want to speak about it.
 The public safety record of the company will also be reviewed.
 Any past citations and lawsuits over safety will be dug up and used to strengthen your case.

-In the case of product liability, your construction accident lawyer Los Angeles will speak to independent manufacturers, designers, and product engineers.
+In the case of product liability, your occupational accident lawyer in Los Angeles will speak to independent manufacturers, designers, and product engineers.
 These professionals will assess the way that the item was designed and produced and give insight into what may have gone wrong.

-Your construction accident lawyer Los Angeles will also consult with medical experts.
+Your legal counsel will also consult with medical experts.
 They will get testimony and statements from these professionals about the nature and extent of your injuries.
 They will also get documents that speak to your prospects for recovery.